faig3105/RFTransmitter/README.md

 #include <wiringPi.h>
 #include <string.h>

 #define NODE_ID          1  // change this if you have second or third transmitter
 #define OUTPUT_PIN       11 //replace this with your pin on RaspberryPi/OrangePi
+#define pulseLength      99 //change it to lower if connection is not stable

-//Send over digital pin "OUTPUT_PIN",identify as node 1
+//Send over digital pin "OUTPUT_PIN",identify as node 1 RFTransmitter transmitter(OUTPUT_PIN, NODE_ID, pulseLength);
-//you don't need to set the pulseLength to 99, I've already set it in the "RFTransmitter.h" file.
-RFTransmitter transmitter(OUTPUT_PIN, NODE_ID);

 int main(void)
 {